tigera/docs/calico-enterprise/network-policy/generate-policy-recommendation.mdx

 - Your Kubernetes clusters are up and running under {{site.prodname}}
 - Clusters are successfully running, and workloads have been running long enough to gather traffic for applications
-- Developers want to secure their workloads, pods, and endpoints
+- Developers want to secure their namespaces (or workloads, pods, and endpoints using advanced options)

-Developers without any experience using {{site.prodname}} network policy, can simply specify a few parameters, click a button, and generate a valid {{site.prodname}} network policy to protect their workloads.
+Developers without any experience using {{site.prodname}} network policy, can simply specify a few parameters, click a button, and create a valid {{site.prodname}} network policy to protect their namespaces.

 #### Default tier and Kubernetes policies